yrmvgh/yiufcrawl/README.md

     * no hp regen while lignified
     * intention is to make it useful even in late game.
 It's a rare consumable, it won't break the game by being a little more powerful later in the game.

+* Mutation tweaks
+    * powered by pain works as often as before on easy, only 2/3 of the time on normal, and 1/3 of the time on hard.

 * Gozag
     * only half of corpses dropped change to gold, opening up gozag to many more species.
 There is a higher amount of gold dropped per corpse to make the total gold benefit the same as before.